SpyrosPetsis/M5-Forecasting-Accuracy-Kaggle-Competition/README.md

 Here is a link with informations about this kaggle competition  https://www.kaggle.com/c/m5-forecasting-accuracy/overview/description  and also you can find the files at this link https://www.kaggle.com/c/m5-forecasting-accuracy/data.
 We used the calendar.csv,sales_train_evaluation.csv and sales_train_validation.csv.
 The sales_train_evaluation.csv file constitutes the train dataset and the sales_train_validations.csv file contains all the sales with the next 28 daily sales and we used it to measure the accuracy of the model.

-In the video you can see the functions of the drop-down menus.
-You can copy the code at your local jupyter notebook but you must download the files or you can send me a message to send you the zip file with all files in to upload it at your jupyter notebook.
+In the video you can see the functions of the drop-down menus.If you want to see the operations the operations of drop-down menus, you can copy the code at your local jupyter notebook but you must download the files or you can send me a message to send you the zip file with all files in to upload it at your jupyter notebook.

-Have fun and thank you for your attention
+Have fun and thank you for your attention !!!